tkhnhy/BibTex-Miniprojekti/README.md

 5. Exit the application by pressing `Ctrl+C` while in the starting terminal and commanding `deactivate`.

+Consider excluding from your backups the created folder ./.venv occupying about 80–90 MB.

 ## Creating a local PostgreSQL database

 Assuming your username is "user".